 Stephen M. Juris has represented individuals and organizations in a wide variety of civil, criminal, and administrative matters, including criminal and enforcement cases involving allegations of securities, commodities, tax, accounting, insurance, and mail fraud, investigations by regulators into broker-dealer trading practices and alleged labor law violations, civil RICO and other complex business litigation, the oversight of not-for-profit entities, bankruptcy-related litigation, and litigation regarding the structuring and sale of CDOs, asset-backed securities, and other financial products.
 He has represented individuals and entities in sophisticated commercial and appellate litigation in state and federal courts, and has also conducted internal investigations for corporate clients.

-Stephen was recognized by New York Super Lawyers as a “Rising Star” for both 2011 and 2012, and as a “Future Star” by Benchmark Litigation 2013.
-He also was recognized by The Legal 500 United States 2012 in its White Collar Criminal Defense category, which described Stephen as “extremely responsive and knowledgeable.”
+Stephen was recognized by New York Super Lawyers as a Super Lawyer for 2013, and as a “Rising Star” for both 2011 and 2012.
+He also was recognized as a “Future Star” by Benchmark Litigation for 2013 and 2014, and was recognized by The Legal 500 United States 2012 in its White Collar Criminal Defense category, which described Stephen as “extremely responsive and knowledgeable.”

 After serving as law clerk to the Honorable Robert W. Sweet, U.S. District Judge for the Southern District of New York, Stephen was associated with Davis Polk & Wardwell, where he concentrated principally on securities litigation, bankruptcy-related litigation, internal investigations, and litigation concerning complex accounting and financial matters.